trozware/troznet/_posts/2016-04-17-what-is-my-speed.md

   - ios
   - apple watch
   - watch
+iphoneappname: What Is My Speed?
+iphoneappid: 1091394524
-summary: What Is My Speed? is available now from the iTunes App Store for iPhone and Apple Watch.
-Track your speed on your iPhone or Apple Watch while driving, bicycling, running or walking.
+iphoneappdesc: What Is My Speed? allows you to track your speed on your iPhone or Apple Watch while driving, bicycling, running or walking.
 See your course and altitude at all times.
+Set the speed limit to trigger warnings where appropriate.
+summary: What Is My Speed? allows you to track your speed on your iPhone or Apple Watch while driving, bicycling, running or walking.
+See your course and altitude at all times.
+Set the speed limit to trigger warnings where appropriate.
 ---
 <style>
 img {